AleksandarDzudzevic/TutoringWebApp/README.md

 ```
 Fig. 18 shows the code developed in order to allow posting tutoring advertisements on the Tutorflix website.
 The algorithm I developed uses if statements to gather the post's title,content, subject, price, time of posting, and checks if the information is being provided by the user currently signed in.
 If that is the case a new post will be inserted and the page will be refreshed, now showing the newly posted article.
 I developed this algorithm using patern recognition from the login page where a similar type was used where after a certain validation a query was used which inserted data input into the database.

+## Success Criteria 4: The tutoring platform will have a grading system for tutors where students can rate their experience with the tutor and leaderboards to show tutors with the best average grades.

+## Success Criteria 5: The tutoring platform will allow students to see all posts by a specific tutor.

+## Success Criteria 6: The tutoring platform will offer a way to reach out to a desired tutor by accessing their profile and choosing the email option which would allow them to send the email to a tutor and schedule a meeting.

 # Criteria D: Functionality
 ## Video showcase